gsdmars/CarND-Advanced-Lane-Lines-master/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in my code) i identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I implemented some sliding windows and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]